matestack/matestack-ui-vuejs/docs/built-in-reactivity/toggle-ui-states/toggle-component-api.md

 end
 ```

-In this case, the timestamp only is visible _after_ our event was fired, but only for a certain amount of time.
-After the time is up, it gets hidden!
+In this case, the timestamp is only visible _after_ our event was fired, but just for a certain amount of time.
+After the specified time is up, it gets hidden!

 ### Show on event with event payload

-On our example page, we wrap our toggle event around a placeholder for the event message.
+On our example page, we wrap some plaintext in our toggle component around a placeholder for the event message.

 ```ruby
 class ExamplePage < Matestack::Ui::Page